-In the sixth section we discuss the presence/absence of an imaginary term in the effective Lagrangian in the case of the chromomagnetic fields.
-The significance of the presence/absence of imaginary parts in the effective Lagrangian is connected with the fact that they define the quantum-mechanical stability of the vacuum field configurations \cite{Nielsen:1978rm}.
-A number of physical arguments and analytical results are given leading us to the conclusion that there is no imaginary terms in the chromomagnetic effective Lagrangian \cite{Savvidy:2022jcr, Savvidy:2023kft, Savvidy:2023kmx}.
-The essence of this result consists in the fact that the appearance of a negative mode is a result of the quadratic one-loop approximation, and the inclusion of the quartic nonlinear self-interaction of a negative mode completely eliminates the instability and the imaginary term \cite{Nielsen:1978nk, Ambjorn:1978ff}.
+In the sixth section we discuss the presence/absence of imaginary terms in the effective Lagrangian.
+The significance of the presence/absence of imaginary terms in the effective Lagrangian is connected with the fact that they define the quantum-mechanical stability of the field configurations \cite{Nielsen:1978rm}.
+A number of physical arguments and analytical results leads to the conclusion that there are no imaginary terms in the effective action for chromomagnetic fields \cite{Savvidy:2022jcr, Savvidy:2023kft, Savvidy:2023kmx}.
 The underlying physical reason lies in the fact that the magnetic field does no work and therefore cannot separate a pair of virtual vacuum charged particles to the asymptotic states at infinity \cite{Savvidy:1977}, as it happens in the case of the electric field \cite{Sauter:1931zz, Heisenberg:1936nmg, Schwinger:1951nm}.
-Secondly, the vacuum persistence probability \cite{Schwinger:1951nm} should be less than 1, therefore {\it any imaginary term in the effective action should be nonnegative} \cite{Nielsen:1978rm}: \be \left| \exp \left\{ i \Gamma(H) \right\} \right|^{2} = \exp \left\{ -2~ \mathcal{I}m ~\Gamma(H) \right\},~~~~~2~ \mathcal{I}m ~\Gamma(H) \geq 0. \ee The other reason of stability is that the singularities in a finite part of the complex plane $\textcircled{s} $ can only be created by the functions in the denominator of the Lagrangian resulting from the orbital interaction term in $H$.
-The functions in the nominator are from the spin interaction term, and they don't create singularities in the complex plane $\textcircled{s} $, thus spin interaction terms don't contribute to the imaginary terms of the effective Lagrangian in any background field.
+The vacuum persistence probability \cite{Schwinger:1951nm} should be less than 1, therefore any imaginary term in the effective action should be nonnegative \cite{Nielsen:1978rm}: $ |\langle 0\vert 0 \rangle|^2= \left| \exp \left\{ i \Gamma(H) \right\} \right|^{2} = \exp \left\{ -2~ \mathcal{I}m ~\Gamma(H) \right\},~~2~ \mathcal{I}m ~\Gamma(H) \geq 0. $ The appearance of a negative mode is a result of the quadratic approximation for quantum fluctuations and the inclusion of the quartic self-interaction of a negative mode eliminates the instability and the imaginary term from effective action \cite{Nielsen:1978nk, Ambjorn:1978ff,Savvidy:2022jcr, Savvidy:2023kft, Savvidy:2023kmx}.

-The question is if the self-interaction will change the real part of the effective Lagrangian as far as initially the contribution of negative mode was considered in the quadratic approximation.
-The outcome of the functional integration confirms that the contribution of the self-interaction does not change the real part of the effective Lagrangian (\ref{YMeffectiveint}).